Kilkivan, Queensland: History

 Kilkivan was first inhabited by the Wakka Wakka tribe of the Australian Aboriginal peoples.
 The town was first settled by Europeans in the 1840s.
 Queensland’s first gold discovery was at Kilkivan in 1852 and subsequent findings escalated into a gold rush in the 1860s.
 The town was named for a pastoral run owned by pastoralist John Daniel MacTaggart (1823–1871) after his father's farm name near Drumlemble, Kintyre, Scotland.
 The nearby Australian 'Glenbarr' property owned by MacTaggart was also named for a nearby Scottish farm.

 Kilkivan Post Office opened on 8 June 1868.
 It was known as Neureum between 1876 and 1881.

 Kilkivan State School opened in March 1876.

 In 1883, a court house, police quarters and lock-up was built at a total cost of £748 10s.
 It was a wooden building with an iron roof and consisted of the court house, two bedrooms, sitting room, kitchen, verandahs, and two cells.

+The Nanango railway line opened in December 1886 as far as Kilkivan.
+The locality was served by three railway stations: